Energy Correlators Resolving Proton Spin: Introduction

 In this work, we extend the EEC formalism to the case of a polarized proton target in DIS, defined as follows

-where $N$ denotes the proton target and $\hat n$ is the generic radial unit vector where the energy-weight is applied.
+where $N$ denotes the proton target and $\hat n$ is the generic radial unit vector where the energy weight is applied.
 Compared to conventional $q_T$-based observables, energy correlators offer several distinct advantages.
 First, owing to their strict operator definition, they provide a promising way to probe the nonperturbative spin structure of the proton from first principles.
 Second, as collinear-safe observables, EECs can be consistently defined across the full kinematic regime, from the hard radiation region to the current and target fragmentation regions.
 This seamless definition enables consistent matching across the dynamical domains, thereby offering a unique opportunity to investigate the transition from perturbative parton branching to nonperturbative confinement.

 The remainder of this paper is organized as follows.
-In Sec.~\ref{sec:definition}, we review the definition of Bjorken-$x$ weighted ECs.
+In Sec.~\ref{sec:definition}, we review the definition of Bjorken-$x$ weighted energy correlators (ECs).
 Section~\ref{sec:current} discusses the factorization and resummation in the current region, while Sec.~\ref{sec:target} presents the corresponding analysis in the target region.
-The matching of polarized NECs to polarized PDFs is carried out in Sec.~\ref{sec:matching}.
+The matching of polarized nucleon energy correlators (NECs) to polarized PDFs is carried out in Sec.~\ref{sec:matching}.
 Finally, we summarize our findings in Sec.~\ref{sec:summary}.